rocketjays-cmyk/Grants-Program/w3b_stitch_app.md

 ### Team members

 - Name of team leader: Jayden C. Saliby
-- Names of team members:
+- Names of team members: potential dev companies are on stand-by awaiting funding.
+These include Cowchain, Node Central, etc. I also have independent contractors higly interested such as workflow automation experts.

 ### Contact